nestef23/my-OSCP-notes/PrivilegeEscalation/Linux.md

 ```

-## SUID filed
+## SUID file
-Executables that are executed in the context of root user
+Executables that are executed in the context of root user.
 Find all SUID files and look for the weird ones (e.g. in the user dir)

+List of all commonly exploited SUID binaries: https://gtfobins.github.io/#+suid
 ```
 find / -type f -perm -u=s 2>/dev/null
 # or